Belair (airline): BalairCTA (1993–1995)

-The new Balair (1997-2001)
+The new Balair (1997–2001)

-In 1997, Swissair's charter business was outsourced again and on 1 November 1997, BalairCTA resumed operations as a subsidiary of Swissair, reverting to the Balair name.
+In 1997, Swissair's charter business was outsourced again, and on 1 November 1997, BalairCTA resumed operations as a subsidiary of Swissair, reverting to the Balair name.
 On short and medium-haul routes, two Boeing 757-200s were operated exclusively for tour operator Hotelplan and its subsidiaries ESCO-Reise and M-Travel.
 The lessee was also Hotelplan.
 Balair also had two Boeing 767-300ERs for long-haul operations.
 However, the new Balair was affected by the failure of Swissair.
-On 5 October 2001, the last Balair flight landed in Zurich.
+On 5 October 2001, the last Balair flight landed in Zürich.
 The Boeing 767s were returned to the lessor.

-Belair (2001-2017)
+Belair (2001–2017)

 After consulting Migros (its parent company), Hotelplan founded a new charter airline named Belair and transferred their Boeing 757s to it.
 It entered into the commercial register on 16 October 2001.
 The minor name change meant it was possible to repaint the two Migros-owned Boeing 757s with very little effort.
 120 Balair employees were employed by the new company.

-The first Belair commercial flight took place on 3 November 2001, departing from Zurich.
+The first Belair commercial flight took place on 3 November 2001, departing from Zürich.
 Flights were mainly to Mediterranean resorts.
 Besides the two Boeing 757s it operated, Belair also leased a Boeing 767-300ER for long-haul operations.

 As part of the partnership with REGA (Swiss Air Rescue), a 757 was redesigned by Belair to be used as a rescue aircraft for repatriations in case of disasters.

 Part of Air Berlin

 Air Berlin acquired 49% of Belair in 2007 and fully owned it after October 2009.
 This increased Air Berlin's presence in Switzerland and provided Migros customers access to more flights.
 While Air Berlin owned Belair, Belair was managed from Berlin and Air Berlin only published consolidated financial statements.
-Air Berlin Switzerland (Air Berlin pilots), the CHS Switzerland (Air Berlin flight attendants) and Belair were combined to form the new company Belair on 1 January 2010.
+Air Berlin Switzerland (Air Berlin pilots), the CHS Switzerland (Air Berlin flight attendants), and Belair were combined to form the new company Belair on 1 January 2010.

-Belair flew from Zurich, Basel and Geneva to Mediterranean destinations and the Canary Islands.
+Belair flew from Zürich, Basel, and Geneva to Mediterranean destinations and the Canary Islands.
 The aircraft used to have Belair signage combined with Air Berlin's corporate design, but then wore Air Berlin's livery.
 Due to bilateral traffic rights, certain routes to non-EU countries continued to use Belair's IATA code, 4T.

 Shutdown

 On 15 January 2017, it was announced that Belair would shut down all routes from EuroAirport Basel Mulhouse Freiburg.
 On 1 April 2017, the four Airbus A321-200s began to operate on behalf of Niki and switched from Air Berlin to Niki flight numbers on routes to EU destinations.
 Belair ceased operations on 28 October 2017.
 In December 2017, it was reported that Belair lacked the funds to pay outstanding salaries and other expenses and might face bankruptcy.

 Destinations

-These are the final destinations of Belair prior to its shutdown on 28 October 2017:
+These are the final destinations of Belair before its shutdown on 28 October 2017:

 Fleet

-Final fleet

-As of August 2017, the Belair fleet consisted of the following aircraft:

-Retired fleet

-Over the years, Belair had previously operated the following aircraft:
+Belair (including its predecessor Balair) has operated the following aircraft throughout its existence: